 - Run the revoke-mgusersign PowerShell command to revoke all refresh tokens of a specified user.

-- Select "Revoke Session" on the user profile page in the Azure portal to revoke the user's session to ensure that the updated policies will be applied immediately.
+- Select "Revoke Session" on the user profile page to revoke the user's session to ensure that the updated policies are applied immediately.

 IP address variation and networks with IP address shared or unknown egress IPs

 Modern networks often optimize connectivity and network paths for applications differently.
 This optimization frequently causes variations of the routing and source IP addresses of connections, as seen by your identity provider and resource providers.
 You may observe this split path or IP address variation in multiple network topologies, including, but not limited to:

 - Virtual private network (VPN) implementations, like split tunneling.

 - Software defined wide area network (SD-WAN) deployments.

 - Load balanced or redundant network egress network topologies, like those using SNAT.

 - Branch office deployments that allow direct internet connectivity for specific applications.

 - Other topologies, which handle application or resource traffic differently from traffic to the identity provider.